amaranth-lang/rfcs/text/0070-soc-memory-map-names.md

 [rationale-and-alternatives]: #rationale-and-alternatives

 - Providing a `MemoryMap.Name` class for resource and window names facilitates their validation and documentation.
-  * Alternative #1: do not add a class, and use standard tuples instead.
-Names will have to be validated by other means.
+  * ~~Alternative #1: do not add a class, and use standard tuples instead.
+Names will have to be validated by other means.~~
-  * Alternative #2: use `MemoryMap.Name` for resource names only.
-Window names remain limited to strings.
+  * ~~Alternative #2: use `MemoryMap.Name` for resource names only.
+Window names remain limited to strings.~~

 ## Prior art
 [prior-art]: #prior-art

 - Resource names became tuples of strings as a consequence of [RFC 16](https://amaranth-lang.org/rfcs/0016-soc-csr-regs.html).
 However, array indices defined with `csr.Builder.Index()` were [cast to strings](https://github.com/amaranth-lang/amaranth-soc/issues/69) when `.as_memory_map()` was called.

-## Unresolved questions
+## Resolved questions
 [unresolved-questions]: #unresolved-questions

 - Should we require the presence of at least one string in `MemoryMap.Name` ?
+  * Empty names are forbidden and transparent windows (i.e. without names) must use `None` instead.
+Further validation is deferred to consumers of the memory map (e.g. a BSP generator).
 - Should we specify the order between strings and integers ?
 In `csr.Builder`, array indices precede cluster and register names (e.g. `('bar', 0, 'foo')` could be formatted as `"bar.foo[0]"`).
-- Bikeshedding `MemoryMap.Name`.
+  * No, this decision is left out to consumers of the memory map.
+They may interpret a name differently depending on what it is assigned to.

 ## Future possibilities
 [future-possibilities]: #future-possibilities